 Eric Fox: DIY is definitely planned for the 100 series re-issue with our partner in crime, The Human Comparator.

 200 DIY is a little more difficult and up in the air.
-Many of those are very complex modules to build and as you pointed out, unofficial knockoffs can be unreliable and highly suspect.
-It’s most important to Buchla that users get the best experience possible when using our instruments!
+Many of those are very complex modules to build and It’s most important to Buchla that users get the best experience possible when using our instruments!

 What is the future of Buchla 200e modular systems?
 Can we expect new and exciting modules?

 Eric Fox: 200e is absolutely still our flagship.
 While yes we are bringing back some classic instruments, we also understand that ultimately we’re a company that has to look forward and continue to be innovative.

 Are you designing new modules, new instruments?
 How do you manage to maintain Don Buchla’s legacy…?